 If you and your family choose to take your spring break in Cozumel, you won’t be disappointed.

-A Note About COVID-19 in Cozumel
+First, Some Notes About COVID-19 in Cozumel

 The good news is, that in Cozumel the COVID-19 situation is better than in most places.
 It is currently very safe to travel to Cozumel, as long as you follow the COVID-19 travel protocols – wear a mask, social distance, and wash your hands frequently.